 Wondering what to buy a little one for Christmas?
-Whether you’re a parent looking for stocking fillers or a friend or family member, I can guarantee the gifts on this list will be well received!
-Here are some of the items I would recommend purchasing for a baby’s first Christmas:
+Whether you’re a parent looking for stocking fillers or a friend or family member looking to buy a Christmas present for a little loved one, I can guarantee the first Christmas gifts (suitable for 0 to 1 years old and up) on this list will be well received by both newborns and parents!
+Here are some of the must have first Christmas presents.

+Ewan the Dream Sheep makes an amazing first Christmas present.
 I’m not just recommending this because I’m Welsh, honest!
 Ewan is a cuddly sheep that plays a heartbeat and womb sounds that offer babies a great deal of comfort.
 It is especially good for those who suffer from little ones who have broken or unsettled sleep.
-It’s not just for babies, it can be soothing all the way up to the toddler years.
-It has a very soft glow as well, which creates a reassuring night-light to fall asleep to.
+It’s not just for babies, it can be soothing all the way up to the toddler years so it’s a gift that will last.
+Ewan the Dream Sheep has a very soft glow as well, which creates a reassuring night-light to fall asleep to.
 The sounds and light stay on for 20 minutes after activated, and being a sheep, is entirely gender neutral and suitable for all children.
-At just shy of £30 you might think it’s a bit pricey, but as any sleepless parent will tell you, a good night’s sleep is well worth the money!
+And giving the gift of a good night sleep might be the very best thing in the world.

-This 100% natural rubber giraffe was created in France in 1961 and has become a firm household favourite.
-It is suitable for boys or girls and especially for those with an interest in nature and animals.
-She is ideal for babies from 0 – 12 months and can also be purchased in a dual Teether Gift Set if you’re looking to give a nicer gift.
+This 100% natural rubber giraffe called Sophie was created in France in 1961 and has become a firm household favourite so will make an ideal Christmas present for a newborn.
+Sophie is suitable for boys or girls and especially for those with an interest in nature and animals.
+She is ideal for babies from 0 – 12 months and can also be purchased in a dual Teether Gift Set for the ultimate teething gift set.
 There are a lot of Sophie items available, so a small gift package could be put together with a matching, cute design.
 Other options include Storytime with Sophie (Board Book set), Sophie’s Busy Day (Touch & Feel Book), Peekaboo Sophie!
 (Board Book), Sophie’s Multitextured Ring Teether and more.

 This is a little bit similar to Ewan the sheep, in that it is a soft cuddly toy that makes soothing noises and offers a night light.
 In this case, the baby can activate the sounds themselves, although there is not a distinct heartbeat.
 It’s also a little smaller, but is entirely suitable from babies up to toddlers.
 It comes in two colours, brown and pink – they’ve clearly set out their gender expectations there, and I’d like to have seen more options since it is quite a colourful toy.
 I really like the extra addition of tiny little teethers for feet, and at £12.99 this is a very affordable must-have.